Carl Frampton, World Champion Boxer opens new Sporting and Study Facility at Erne Integrated College, Enniskillen

 As an integrated college, students enjoy participation in all of the major sporting disciplines including soccer, rugby, netball, boxing, golf, hurling, swimming and rowing.

-Paying tribute to the work of all of those involved in Integrated Education, Connor and Holly said, “We are delighted to offer my support for Integrated Education and it’s particularly nice to be working with the schools and meeting the young people.
-I like to do whatever I can to support NICIE in the vital work they do for parents, schools and young people to help bring more communities together in Northern Ireland and make it a better place for all of us.
+Paying tribute to the work of all of those involved in Integrated Education, Carl said, “I am delighted to offer my support for Integrated Education and it’s particularly nice to be working with the schools and meeting the young people.
+I like to do whatever I can to support NICIE in the vital work they do with parents, schools and young people to help bring more people together in Northern Ireland and make it a better place for all of us.
 I have really enjoyed meeting everyone in Erne Integrated College today.
 I have been completely overwhelmed by the welcome and wonderful reception I received here.”